 6. University of Washington – Seattle, Washington

-The University of Washington’s School of Nursing is a state-of-the-art structure comprised of glass walls that allow students to peer out over Seattle in spectacular fashion.
+The University of Washington’s School of Nursing is a state-of-the-art structure.
+It is comprised of glass walls that allow students to peer out over Seattle in a spectacular fashion.
 Situated between Union and Portage Bays, Washington’s campus has both urban accessibility and park-like, beautiful features.
 The Quad alone, with its cherry-blossom trees, intricate pathways, and lush green lawn, makes this university stand out amongst its competitors.
-Add 703 acres, views of the Olympic Mountains and Cascade Range, and student hub Red Square, and you’ve got a campus to behold.
-No wonder several films have been shot here, including “The Sixth Man”, “War Games,” and “21 and Over.”
+Add 703 acres, views of the Olympic Mountains and the Cascade Range, and student hub Red Square, and you’ve got a campus to behold.
+Several movies filmed here include “The Sixth Man”, “War Games,” and “21 and Over.”

 5. Yale University – New Haven, Connecticut